LukeMathWalker/pavex/docs/getting_started/quickstart.md

 ### Extract route parameters

-How can you access the `name` route parameter from your new handler, `greet`?

-You can use the `RouteParams` extractor:
+To access the `name` route parameter from your new handler you must use the `RouteParams` extractor:

 ```rust title="demo/src/routes/greet.rs"
 use pavex::response::Response;